-Canelo was due to battle Billy Joe Saunders on Cinco de Mayo until coronavirus hit.
-The Mexican remains a huge favorite at 1/7 if the bout does go ahead.
+Canelo was due to battle Billy Joe Saunders on Cinco de Mayo until the coronavirus hit.
+The Mexican remains a massive favorite at 1/7 if the bout goes ahead.

-Bjornsson topped Hall’s half a ton deadlift by the slightest of margins recently.
+Bjornsson topped Hall’s half-ton deadlift by the slightest of margins recently.
 But Hall contesting the fact that it was out of competition has led to the pair wanting to trade blows.

 The fight will go down in September 2021, one year after an initial agreement.
-COVID-19 means the fight is on hold.
+COVID-19 means the battle is on hold.